 - Actually get involved with your instrument as soon as possible.
 A lot of people end up being able to do it with a straw but they can’t do it any other way because they’ve neglected to spend the time doing it with the instrument in their mouth.
 The whole notion of having something going on besides just blowing bubbles through a McDonald’s straw really does stop a lot of people.

 There’s always a little bump when you switch from the air in your cheeks back to the air in your lungs.
 Everybody wants to get rid of it, but there’s always going to be a slight hitch or bump.
 Always.
 What you need to do is find exercises that will help mask the bump as much as possible.

 What I have read about is that with most students is that the bump isn’t noticeable if you’re wiggling your fingers or doing some kind of technical pattern while you’re going through the circular breathing.
 And the concentration for listeners will be on the notes being changed as opposed to the variation in sound.

 One has to practice circular breathing every day.
 Just include it as part of your warm-up.
 It’s something you have to do on a daily basis, otherwise it just doesn’t develop.

-What does it have to do with natural breathing?
 It may strengthen the diaphragm somewhat but other then that, not much.
-The primary key to breathing is the size of the diaphragm. not the strength.
+The primary key to breathing is the size of the diaphragm - not the strength.